confluentinc/examples/operator/gke-base/docs/index.rst

 This demo requires a Kubenertes Cluster and ``kubectl`` context configured properly to manage it.

 The remaining steps in the **Setup** section of the instructions help you build a Kubernetes cluster on Google Kubernetes Engine.
-If you already have a cluster you wish to use for the demo, you can skip to the :ref:`Validate <validate>` section of these instructions.
+If you already have a cluster you wish to use for the demo, you can skip to the :ref:`Validate <examples-operator-gke-base-validate>` section of these instructions.

 To verify the GCP Project in which a new cluster will be created, run the following: